 Safe.
 Secure.
-Free
+Free.

-With all the new gadgets and electronics that all of you received from Santa over the Holidays, you need to take advantage of the REPORT IT program that is provided to you free by LeadsOnline.
+With all the new gadgets and electronics that all of you received from Santa over the Holidays, you need to take advantage of the Report It program that is provided to you free by LeadsOnline.

-The Cobb County Police Department contracts with a company called LeadsOnline which collects data on pawned items that might have been taken in a theft or criminal activity.
+The Cobb County Police Department contracts with a company called LeadsOnline, which collects data on pawned items that might have been taken in a theft or criminal activity.
 The system adds millions of records each day and is used by more than 4,000 law enforcement agencies to recover stolen property and solve crimes.

-LeadsOnline also provides a service called Report It which is a free, secure online service allowing citizens to record an unlimited number of serial numbers, descriptions and upload images of phones, electronics, and other valuables.
+LeadsOnline also provides a service called Report It, which is a free, secure online service allowing citizens to record an unlimited number of serial numbers, description, and upload images of phones, electronics, and other valuables.
 Should those items ever be stolen, you can share your inventory list with law enforcement and with your insurance company.
 Citizens wanting to participate in Report It can register at reportit.leadsonline.com and begin building their personal property inventory list.

 Hit and Run Accidents